-You Are What You Eat (And Your Low Back Pain Might Be Too)
+You Are What You Eat in Ellicott City MD (And Your Low Back Pain Might Be Too)

-You Are What You Eat (And Your Low Back Pain Might Bee Too)
+You Are What You Eat in Ellicott City MD (And Your Low Back Pain Might Bee Too)

-Whenever mainstream media gets a hold of a scientific term, it becomes a “buzzword.”
+Whenever mainstream media gets a hold of a scientific term, it becomes a "buzzword."
 And, more often than not, it becomes a tragically misunderstood buzzword.
-Contact one of our chiropractic clinics located in Ellicott City or Clarksville today to learn more.
+Contact our Ellicott City MD chiropractic clinic today to learn more.

 Inflammation is a fantastic example.
 Most of us have some sort of idea of what it is, but when asked to define it, we stop and scratch our heads, bewildered by our difficulty in explaining such a seemingly simple concept.
 Furthermore, our understanding of inflammation's role in chronic conditions such as low back and neck pain, arthritis, tendinopathy, cardiovascular disease, and diabetes is even more muddled